katerberg/goblin-mode/README.md

-# Sheep Herder
+# Goblin Mode

-A game where you try to manage your sheep as they wander from path to path.
+A game where you try to manage your goblin horde as they try to escape a demon accidentally released from the depths of their home.

 ## Installation